Research and Clinical Trials

 An Animal Model for Studying Microtia

-A new mutation that causes malformed ears in rats and mice has been identified by Dr. Eric Turner and Dr. Timothy Cox, together with research partners in Japan.
+A new mutation that causes malformed ears in rats and mice has been identified by Dr. Eric Turner together with research partners in Japan.
 The next step is to study mice with a mutation in the same gene, plus other newly identified genes, to understand how ear defects develop.

 Findings from the study are expected to help researchers identify the genetic changes that cause these types of malformations in people.